Sourcemap Explorer

 Tech-stack detector

-Wappalyzer-grade fingerprinting, amplified by the sourcemap data we already have in memory.
+Wappalyzer-grade fingerprinting, amplified by the sourcemap data already in memory.

 • Exact versions pulled from package.json inside sourcemaps